Hannankhan203/My-React-Portfolio/README.md

 - [ ] Dark Mode / Light Mode with custom toggle
 - [ ] Responsive design across all devices
-- [ ] Smooth scroll navigation for all buttons
-- [ ] Live links to social media profiles
 - [ ] Final content for project descriptions and about section

 ---